-- First, the project builds on a hypothesis that that there is a large unexploited number of apprentice places in Danish enterprises based on a micro data analysis, The analysis shows that there are enterprisers that are approved to take apprentices, but they have never done so.
+- First, there is a large unexploited number of apprentice places in Danish in the sense that there are enterprises that are approved to take on apprentices, but they have never done so.

-- Second, there are enterprises that could be approved, but have never applied for approval.
+- Second, there are enterprises that could be approved for apprentices, but they have never applied for approval.

 The project included an in-depth analysis of micro-data gathered by the Danish Confederation of Trade Unions.
 Based on this analysis a number of enterprises were interviewed in depth, and a survey was carried out among a large sample of enterprises.
 An analysis was also carried out in countries with apprentice systems or where VET qualifications entail a substantial on-the-job placement scheme.